Business Process Management Overview

 - Helping maintain the big picture business perspective

 - Providing methods for adding additional detail as needed

-When process flow charts are used with the SIPOC model, business process monitoring, control, understanding and improvement are greatly enhanced.
+When process flow charts are used with the SIPOC model, business process monitoring, control, understanding, and improvement are greatly enhanced.
 To complete the picture, however, it is helpful to consider one additional factor: the levels of the business process.
-Processes can be viewed as being both comprised of smaller micro-processes or sub- processes and constituents of larger macro-processes.
+Processes can be viewed as being both comprised of smaller micro-processes or sub-processes and constituents of larger macro-processes.
 Process problems are hierarchical and interconnected to operational issues, which in turn, are tied to support systems ultimately linked to business issues such as customer satisfaction, profitability, and shareholder value.
-The three main levels may be described as business, operations, and process.
+The three main levels may be described as a business, operations, and process.